 An architectural real estate feasibility study helps our clients assess the merit of a potential real estate investment.
-It then determines whether there is a market for the idea, whether the idea is financially viable, and whether or not the investment as a whole is worth the time.
+It helps you determine whether there is a market for the idea, whether the idea is financially viable, and whether or not the investment as a whole is worth the time.

-A real estate feasibility study is a must before moving ahead with a real estate project, and the Designblendz team has the equipment and resources to maximize project efficiency.
+A real estate feasibility study is a must before moving ahead with a real estate project, and you should work with a team that has the equipment and resources to maximize project efficiency.
 A preliminary feasibility study should be done at the idea stage of a project and should be validated once concept design is completed.
 It can again be validated after the design is complete.

 Step 1: Understanding your real estate location